 The Bank operates 22 retail banking offices in Albany, Greene, Rensselaer, Saratoga, Schenectady and Warren Counties, as well as a wealth management office in Columbia County in New York.
 We attract deposits from the general public and municipalities and use those funds along with advances from the Federal Home Loan Bank of New York ("FHLBNY") and funds generated from operations to originate commercial real estate loans, commercial and industrial loans, commercial construction loans and home equity loans and lines of credit and, to a lesser extent, consumer loans.
-Since January 2016, all of our residential mortgage loans have been purchases through our relationship with an unaffiliated mortgage banking company.
-We also invest in securities, which have historically consisted primarily of U.S. Government and agency obligations, municipal obligations and corporate debt securities.
-We offer a variety of deposit accounts, including demand accounts, savings accounts, money market accounts and certificate of deposit accounts.
-Municipal deposit banking services are provided through a limited purpose commercial bank subsidiary, Pioneer Commercial Bank.
+Since January 2016, all of our residential mortgage loans have been purchased through our relationship with an unaffiliated mortgage banking company.
+We also invest in securities, which consist primarily of U.S. Treasury obligations, securities of various government agencies and government-sponsored enterprises, including mortgage-backed securities and collateralized mortgage obligations, municipal obligations and corporate debt securities.
+We offer a variety of deposit accounts, including demand accounts, savings accounts, money market accounts, certificate of deposit accounts and municipal deposit banking services.
+Municipal deposit banking services were previously provided through a limited purpose commercial bank subsidiary, Pioneer Commercial Bank.
 On September 16, 2024, the OCC approved the merger of Pioneer Commercial Bank with and into the Bank with the Bank as the resulting entity (the "Commercial Bank Merger").
-The Commercial Bank Merger is expected to close on October 1, 2024.
-Following the completion of the Commercial Bank Merger, the Bank will directly offer full municipal deposit banking services.
-The Bank also sells commercial and consumer insurance products and employee benefit products and services through Pioneer Insurance Agency, Inc., its insurance agency subsidiary formally known as Anchor Agency, Inc., and provides wealth management services through its subsidiary, Pioneer Financial Services, Inc.
+The Commercial Bank Merger closed on October 1, 2024.
+Following the completion of the Commercial Bank

+Merger, the Bank now directly offers full municipal deposit banking services which were previously provided through Pioneer Commercial Bank.
+The Bank also sells commercial and consumer insurance products and employee benefit products and services through Pioneer Insurance Agency, Inc. and provides wealth management services through its subsidiary, Pioneer Financial Services, Inc.

-At June 30, 2024, we had consolidated total assets of \$1.9 billion, total deposits of \$1.6 billion and shareholders' equity of \$296.5 million.
+At December 31, 2024, we had consolidated total assets of \$1.98 billion, total deposits of \$1.59 billion and shareholders' equity of \$304.6 million.
 The Bank is subject to comprehensive regulation and examination by the OCC and by the Federal Deposit Insurance Corporation (the "FDIC") as the Bank's insurer of deposit accounts.
 Our website address is www.pioneerny.com.
-Information on this website is not and should not be considered a part of this Annual Report on Form 10-K.
+Information on this website is not and should not be considered a part of this Transition Report on Form 10-K.